ZhdanovP/sdl_evolution/proposals/nnnn-policy_server_direct_cellular_connection.md

 ## Introduction

-This proposal is about communication with PolicyServer directly via vehicle celluar data, reducing of communicaitons amount and simplify policies flow.
+This proposal is about communication with Policy Server directly via vehicle cellular data, reducing of communicaitons amount and simplify policies flow.

 ## Motivation

-Policy update is complicated process, it requires many RPC communications and send a lot of data throw mobile chanel.
+Policy update is complicated process, it requires many RPC communications and sends a lot of data through mobile channel.
-Nearest generation of headunits will have dirrect cellular connection, and communicaiton with policy server can be done dirrectly wihtout using SDLProxy ad Mobile cellular data.
+Next generation of headunits will have direct cellular access to internet, and communication with policy server can be done directly wihtout using SDLProxy ad Mobile cellular data.
 Remove layer of abstraction in Policy table updates.
 It will reduce amount of data sent via mobile transport, simplify Update Policy flow.
 Also there would be no need to add additional encryption for policy table,